Gismondi Civil Litigation Certificate Program

 In each of these specialized skills courses, class size is kept small so as to enrich the learning experience.
 Students not only are taught legal rules and principles in a typical lecture format, but more importantly, they are assigned to "role play" in a variety of real world litigation scenarios, each designed to develop specific skills which are essential to successful trial work.

-Students complete their training by taking a required litigation skills clinic or practicum selected from this group of options: Civil Practice Clinic (Health Law or Elder Law), Tax Clinic, Immigration Clinic, Environmental Law Clinic, Legal Services Practicum, Lawyering III Clinic, Unemployment Compensation Practicum, Criminal Prosecution Practicum, Veterans Practicum, or Family Law Clinic.
+Students complete their training by taking a required litigation skills clinic or practicum selected from this group of options: Health Law Clinic, Elder Law, Tax Clinic, Immigration Clinic, Environmental Law Clinic, Legal Services Practicum, Lawyering III Clinic, Unemployment Compensation Practicum, Criminal Prosecution Practicum, Veterans Practicum, or Family Law Clinic.
 In all of these clinics, students have the potential of representing real clients in actual court proceedings.

 The students in the John P. Gismondi Civil Litigation Certificate Program will complete their law school education having developed a set of skills which better prepares them to do courtroom work than traditional law school graduates, and that advantage, in turn, makes the Gismondi certificate students more attractive to law firms seeking to hire young and enthusiastic litigation associates.